-A fun and friendly introduction to comedy improvisation.
+A fun and friendly introduction to comedy improvisation in central London.
 No comedy, improv or performance experience necessary - you’ll learn it all with your new friends.

 "Thanks for making my Thursday nights so much fun!"
 Tahlee, Spring 2017

 "Vic, you have been inspirational and a great teacher" Eleni, Goldsmiths, Autumn 2017